DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 Field | Type | Description
 ------|------|------------
-column | [Column](grid.md#column) | A column object associated with a header cell. showSortingControls | boolean | Specifies whether to render controls that toggle the column's sorting state. sortingEnabled | boolean | Specifies whether sorting by a column is enabled. sortingDirection? | 'asc' &#124; 'desc' | Specifies the associated column's sorting direction. onSort | (parameters: { direction?: 'asc' &#124; 'desc' &#124; null, keepOther?: boolean }) => void | An event that initiates changing the column sorting direction.
-Keeps the current sorting state if `keepOther` is set to true.
-Cancels sorting by the current column if `direction` is set to null. showGroupingControls | boolean | Specifies whether to display a button that groups data by column. groupingEnabled | boolean | Specifies whether grouping by a column is enabled. onGroup | () => void | An event that invokes grouping by the associated column.
+column | [Column](grid.md#column) | A column object associated with a header cell. showGroupingControls | boolean | Specifies whether to display a button that groups data by column. groupingEnabled | boolean | Specifies whether grouping by a column is enabled. onGroup | () => void | An event that invokes grouping by the associated column.